 Blue Grass Army Depot, Kentucky

 In June 2003, Bechtel Parsons Blue Grass was selected as the systems contractor responsible for the design, construction, systemization, operation and closure of the Blue Grass Chemical Agent-Destruction Pilot Plant.
-The Blue Grass SDC began operations on June 7, 2019, and main plant operations began on Jan.
+The Blue Grass SDC began operations on June 7, 2019, and completed the mustard agent projectile campaign on Sept.
+4, 2022.
+Main plant operations began on Jan.
 17, 2020.
 In 2020, the decision was made to not use the SCWO system to process plant wastewater due to multiple issues discovered during testing that raised safety and reliability concerns.
-As such, the hydrolysate produced from the neutralization of chemical agent will be shipped off site to a permitted treatment, storage and disposal facility.
-Agent destruction operations are targeted to be completed by the Chemical Weapons Convention commitment of Sept.
-30, 2023 and the Dec.
-31, 2023 Congressionally mandated deadline.
+As such, the hydrolysate produced from the neutralization of chemical agent is being shipped off site to a permitted treatment, storage and disposal facility.
+Agent destruction operations are targeted for completion by the Chemical Weapons Convention treaty commitment of Sept.
+30, 2023.
+U.S. Public Law mandates stockpile destruction by Dec.
+31, 2023.

 The Kentucky Chemical Demilitarization Citizens’ Advisory Commission serves as a bridge between the community and the DOD by providing a forum for exchanging information about chemical weapons disposal.
 The Kentucky Citizens’ Advisory Commission has an independent subcommittee, the Chemical Destruction Community Advisory Board, which is made up of a diverse group of community leaders who represent the local community on issues regarding Kentucky’s chemical weapons destruction program.
 The board’s primary objective is to share information with the community and provide input to government decision-makers.